 Part 2 - People within SB with intensive care needs receiving support in a community setting rather than a care home.
+What is this information and why is important to measure it?

 This measurement considers how we are managing to support elderly clients to remain within the community rather than move into residential care.
 It reviews our ability to support clients to sustain an independent quality primarily through home care, however it considers other areas: